google/koladata/docs/overview.md

 <section class='zippy'>

-Optional: Understand how lists are represented as triples.
+Optional: Understand how lists are represented as attributes.

 ```
 c = kd.list([1, 2, 3])